 The Yahara lakes are the Madison-area's dominant natural feature.
 They affect our daily lives, yet we may not know them well.
 This Wisconsin State Journal series examines the history, impact and health of our lakes.

 The Yahara lakes are a largely unknown world within our world.
 Running right through the middle of our lives, they affect us in ways so big and so familiar that that are easy to forget.

-Tamara Thomsen is a marine archaeologist with the Wisconsin Historical Society, member of the Women Diver’s Hall of Fame and prolific underwat…
+Tamara Thomsen is a marine archaeologist with the Wisconsin Historical Society and has documented hundreds of dives in the Yahara lakes.
+She a…

 We asked Wisconsin State Journal readers for their stories and photos about the Yahara lakes.
 We received a tremendous response.
 It’s clear th…

 “If Wisconsin is going to have swimmable, fishable, drinkable water in 30 years, we need better farm policies,” said one researcher.
 “What we’re doing is not working.”

 Madison, Dane County, farmers and others are fighting back against phosphorous and invasive carp.
 Will their efforts be enough?

 Lake levels are rising, and the area may be on the cusp of flooding unlike anything in the last 100 years, according to one expert.